 The 2021 Public Health Agency of Canada Chief Public Health Officer Report entitled: "Strengthening Community Connections-- The Future of Public Health is at the Neighbourhood Scale" sheds light on the fact that more community level action is needed in public health to improve health outcomes.
+The importance of community in public health was emphasized again in the 2023 Public Health Agency of Canada Chief Public Health Officer Report entitled: "Creating the Conditions for Resilient Communities: A Public Health Approach to Emergencies".
 Established in 2023, the Graduate Diploma in Community and Public Health is a novel online, course-based program offered by the department of Health Research Methods, Evidence, and Impact (HEI), that offers learners the unique opportunity to strengthen their understanding of the intersection of community and public health.

 The GDCPH program builds on the strengths of HEI's faculty expertise and internationally respected Master of Public Health (MPH) Program in the Faculty of Health Sciences at McMaster University.
-The four online courses comprising the program are ideal for applicants with an interest in public health training without the commitment of an entire MPH degree completed on site.
+The four online courses comprising the GDCPH program are ideal for applicants with an interest in public health training without the commitment of an entire MPH degree completed on site.

 The GDCPH program attracts candidates from many different backgrounds and aims to provide students with a core knowledge set in Community and Public Health, which includes an understanding of the determinants of health, epidemiology, research methods, and how to involve community in the development and implementation of public health interventions.
+The program curriculum was developed with consideration of the Public Health Agency of Canada's Core Competencies for effective public health practice.